MCG Manager - v20029

 11. [Click to view large picture]

-12. The encoded files will appear with their permanent number in the folder C:\Karaoke Songs 2 at Target window.
+12. The encoded songs will appear with their permanent index number in the Target folder.

 13. [Click to view large picture]